larissasthefanny/larissasthefanny/README.md

     I'm Larissa, nice to e-meet you :)

-    - Back-End Developer
+    - Senior Software Engineer
-    - Java and Spring Boot 💜
+    - Java | Golang | Kotlin 💜
     - POO
     - creation of systems and architectures
     - reader and gamer